The Maro Cerro Gordo Cliffs

 Diving in Maro Cerro Gordo ParkThe park consists of 1.127 Hectares, 419.27 of which are above sea level.
 This means that a large portion of the reserve lies beneath the sea.
 This is another reason why scuba diving is such a desired sport in the area.

-To access this area, you will need to contact a diving company in La Herradura.
+To access this area, you will need to contact a diving center in La Herradura.
 They make daily trips out to the cliffs and around the caves.

 Maro Cerro Gordo - Guided ToursAnother great way to see the park is by boat.
 You can either rent a motorboat, or sailboat from the Marina del Este or sign up for one of the guided tours that take you into the Maro Cerro Gordo Park.

 Rent a motorboat in the Marina del Este and take the kids to explore the coast on your own.